agiliq/building-api-django/docs/access-control.rst

                 raise PermissionDenied("You can not create choice for this poll.") return super().post(request, *args, **kwargs)

-In both cases, we are checkeding the :code:`request.user` against the expected user, and raising as :code:`PermissionDenied` if it does not match.
+In both cases, we are checking :code:`request.user` against the expected user, and raising a :code:`PermissionDenied` error if it does not match.

 You can check this by doing a DELETE on someone elses :code:`Poll`.
 You will get an error with :code:`HTTP 403 Forbidden` and response.